February 9, 2004

 Today also marks the beta launch of conservation.mongabay.com a site that will track news articles on conservation issues.

 November 19, 2003

-CNN carried a Reuters report on Statoily's carbon reinjection program.
-Statoily, Norway's largest company, is reinjecting carbon dioxide into reservoirs under the North Sea seabed as a means to reduce greenhouse gas emissions.
+CNN carried a Reuters report on Statoil's carbon reinjection program.
+Statoil, Norway's largest company, is reinjecting carbon dioxide into reservoirs under the North Sea seabed as a means to reduce greenhouse gas emissions.
 The program is not without controversy as some critics fear the gas could leak into the sea and affect marine life. [more]

 November 17, 2003